 In this example, we will learn how to exchange two numbers without using any extra variable.
 We all know to exchange two numbers using a temporary variable.
 Exchanging two numbers using a third temporary variable is easy.
-The working process is the same on all programming language.
+The working process is the same in all programming languages.

 Suppose variable first and second are holding the first and the second number.
 We want to exchange the values i.e. the first variable will hold the second number and the second variable will hold the first number.